Garrrrrrrrry/Digital-Audio-Visualizer/README.md

 # Digital Audio Visualizer

-* The audio visualizer uses python to display freqencies to decibels visualization of each audio frame in a song.
+* Is a program that displays freqencies to decibels visualization of each audio frame in a song.

-* The song and visualization is in sync to play and move at the same time.
+* Song audio is synced with the visualizayion

-* Prerequisites:
+* Dependencies:
-    * externals:
+   * ffmpeg:
-        * ffmpeg (set to path)
-    * python libaries:
+   * yt-dlp
-        * youtube-dl (Most recent version)
    * librosa
-        * pygame
+   * pygane
    * numpy
+   * any other dependency errors

+* Instructions:
+   * Change song name using the "song_name" variable
+   * Set value = 1 to change and initialize first song